Trauma | Medical Council of Canada

 Rationale

 Trauma is common.
-Physicians must be capable of assessing and treating patients with life-threatening traumatic injuries.
+Physicians must assess and treat patients with life-threatening traumatic injuries.

 Causal Conditions